-SSI Observer Reference notes Silky Sharks CMM 2013-08 prohibits vessels from retaining on board, transshipping, storing on a fishing vessel or landing any silky shark caught in the Convention area, in whole or part, (effective from 1 July 2014).
-Vessel operators must release silky sharks alive and in a manner that results in as little harm to the shark as possible; and, alive or dead, they may not retain any part of the sharks and cannot process these sharks for fins or other parts.
+SSI Observer Notes Reference Silky Sharks CMM 2013-08 prohibits vessels from retaining on board, transshipping, storing on a fishing vessel or landing any silky shark caught in the Convention Area, in whole or part, (effective from 1 July 2014).
+Vessel operators must release silky sharks alive an in a manner that results in as little harm to the shark as possible; and, alive or dead, they may not retain any part of the sharks and cannot process these sharks for fins or other parts.
 Observers are asked to record the number of releases of silky sharks caught in the Convention Area, including the life status on being caught and the status upon release (dead or alive).
-As part of a research project approved by the Commission Scientific Committee some observers may be required to collect biological material from silky sharks landed as dead CMM 2013-08 Cetaceans: Purse seine fishery CMM 2011-03 prohibits purse seine setting on a school of tuna associated with Cetaceans.
+As part of research approved by the Commission Scientific Committee some observers may be required to collect biological material from dead landed silky sharks.
+CMM 2013-08 Cetaceans: Purse seine fishery CMM 2011-03 prohibits purse seine setting on a school of tuna associated with Cetaceans.
 Countries are required to annually report any instances in which Cetaceans are encircled by purse seine nets.
 The CMM notes that the Secretariat reports on the implementation of this measure using data collected from observer programmes.
-Observers are asked to complete all the necessary data fields noting that sets involving cetaceans should be a priority when reporting; if caught in the net deliberately or accidently, the life status on being caught and released (dead or alive) must be recorded by observers.
+Observers are asked to complete all the necessary data fields, with sets involving cetaceans it is a priority when reporting; if caught in the net deliberately or accidently, the life status on being caught and released (dead or alive) must be recorded by observers.
 Vessel operators must take all reasonable steps to ensure the safe release of these animals.
 CMM 2011-03